thomas-roos/aws-greengrass-lite/docs/spec/core-bus-interface/gg_config.md

 ### Response

 - [gg-config-subscribe-resp-1] Subscription responses are sent on each update.
-  - [gg-config-subscribe-resp-1.1] The response value the key path which was updated.
+  - [gg-config-subscribe-resp-1.1] The response value is the key path which was updated.
 This may be a child of the `key_path` parameter.
 - [gg-config-subscribe-resp-1] The method will return an error if the subscripion is not set up.